 Just a mile to the west of those studios is a town called Studio City.
-The movie studio that gave the town its name is now called CBS Studio Center, but its history goes back much further.
+The movie studio that gave the town its name is now called CBS Studio Center (or sometimes just CBS-Radford), but its history goes back much further.

 The 38-acre studio began back around 1928 as Keystone Studios, by none other than Mack Sennett, the master of silent movie comedies.
 Sennett earned the nickname "the King of Comedy" with his slapstick shenanigans, custard pie fights, and crazed car chases.